ELI Reading Group

 Hosted by Josh, one of our ELI Pedagogy Specialists, The ELI Reading Group is your opportunity to challenge your reading skills by reading popular works of writing in English and then discussing those works with others.

-For the latest news and links to the short works we are reading each week, visit The ELI Reading Group Blog.
+For the latest news updates on our discussions each week, visit The ELI Reading Group Blog.

 All proficiency levels are welcome*

 *If you are not a UChicago degree-seeking student or postdoc, we may conduct a short interview to ensure that Reading Group is a good fit for you.